-Our lead product candidates, FV-100 and CMX157, are chemical compounds, also referred to as small molecules.
+Our product candidates, TXL, CRV431, and VALNIVUDINE, are chemical compounds, also referred to as small molecules.
 We have limited experience in the discovery, development and manufacturing of these small molecule antiviral compounds.
 In order to successfully develop these product candidates, we must continuously supplement our research, clinical development, regulatory, medicinal chemistry, virology and manufacturing capabilities through the addition of key employees, consultants or third-party contractors to provide certain capabilities and skill sets that we do not possess.